 Your blocks are just beautiful!
 I would like to try this way but I'm not sure about the backing.
 The Penny solution isn't so perfect... how do you think to do?
 Thanksnichi

 very very nice blocks.
 Have to try this some day!

 I made two of these blocks last weekend.
 I love them, EXCEPT I also added the backing at the same time and they will be way too thick to sew together the way I had wanted to!!
 I think I'll have to turn them into large trivets or pillows and start again.I guess I was afraid to sew just onto the batting, thinking my machine would be full of lint in no time.
 Is that a problem for you, and what type of batting do you use?
 TIA!!

 I use 100% cotton batting for almost all of my quilting projects.
 I purchase batting with a scrim which makes it stronger and makes less mess with your sewing machine.
 Be sure to use the batting scrim down.
 Cotton batting is also quiet thin which is a look I prefer for my quilts.
 This is just my personal preference though.
 Thin batting is better for quilt as you go projects, as blocks will need to be sewn together, including the batting.Rita

 Thank you for stopping by and leaving a comment!
 I really appreciate it.
-Comments are reviewed prior to publishing.Feel free to ask questions and I will answer either here or by email, as is appropriate.
+Comments are published after review.Feel free to ask questions and I will answer either here or by email, as is appropriate.